Bake or Break

 8. Preheat oven to 400°F. Line baking sheets with silicone liners or parchment paper.

-10. Using about 2 tablespoons of dough at a time, roll dough into balls.
+10. Using about 2 tablespoons of dough at a time, roll the dough into balls.
 Roll each ball in cinnamon-sugar to coat.
 Place the cookies about 1 & 1/2 inches apart on prepared baking sheets.

 Notes